geoffreytools/type-lenses/README.md

 type Haystack = Map<string, {foo: [(f: (arg: string) => needle) => void, 'bar'] }>;
 type FocusNeedle = Lens<[free.Map, 1, 'bar', 0, a, r], Haystack>;
 //                       ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-// [$Map, 1, "bar", 0, a, Output]' does not satisfy the constraint [$Map, 1, "foo"]
+// Type '[$Map, 1, "bar", 0, a, Output]' does not satisfy the constraint '[$Map, 1, "foo", ...QueryItem[]]'.
+//  Type at position 2 in source is not compatible with type at position 2 in target.
+//    Type '"bar"' is not assignable to type '"foo"'
 ```
-The Error message is a work in progress, but it is serviceable.

 ### Query